 Inspect, clean, lubricate, adjust and replace parts as necessary.
 When inspection reveals the need for replacement parts, use genuine INDIAN MOTORCYCLE parts available from your dealer.
-Record service and maintenance information in the Maintenance Log beginning on page 137.
+Record service and maintenance information in the Maintenance Log beginning on page 141.

-Perform maintenance at the intervals specified in the Periodic Maintenance Table on page 62.
+Perform maintenance at the intervals specified in the Periodic Maintenance Table.
 Vehicles subjected to severe use must be inspected and serviced more frequently.